it21295638/Children-E-learning-App-for-Dyslexia-24-25J-327-/README.md

 Project ID - Research_327

-Member 1 - IT21 - Name (git username)/ Component 1 - Component name
+Member 1 - IT21295638 - Vishvanath M.S.M.V (it21295638)/ Sinhala Speech and Pronunciation Enhancement

 Member 2 - IT21303470 - Yalapola N.A(Amandiy)/Handwriting and Listening Assistant for Sinhala Letters and Shapes